janvanmansum/dans-datastation-tools/docs/dev.md

     1. The command line (for simple values)
     2. The standard input (for lists o)
 * Write output to the standard output
-* Write status messages (OK, Oops, ...) for the end user to the standard error
+* Write status messages ("OK", "Oops", etc) for the end user to the standard error
 * Write all other information to the logs (at an appropriate level)
-* Get all the configuration variables from the `config` dictionary in the `main` function and pass them to down to
+* Get all the configuration variables from the `config` dictionary in the `main` function and pass them to down to the functions instead of passing down the complete config dictionary.